ST10082027/CMCS/CMCS/readMe.txt

 =============================================================================================================
 Independent Contractors can attach supporting documents when submitting claims.
 This is optional but allows files such as:
 PDF, PNG, JPG, DOCX, XLSX, CSV and TXT.
-Each file can be up to 20 MB.
 Uploaded files are stored under: wwwroot/uploads/claims/[ClaimId] Managers and Corporate Officers can view and download these files.